A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Proposed Algorithms

 Motivated by the need to mitigate manual tuning of parameters, namely the step size $\alpha$ and the number of optimization steps $T$, we adopt an evolution-based parameter search algorithm.
-The procedure is inspired by the population-based training in Algorithm 1 of \cite{jaderberg2023population}, where combinations of the hyper-parameters are tried, ranked, and then replaced based on function evaluations and a series of evolution rounds.
+The procedure is inspired by the population-based training in Algorithm 1 of \citep{jaderberg2023population}, where combinations of the hyper-parameters are tried, ranked, and then replaced based on function evaluations and a series of evolution rounds.
 However, we make modifications because in our algorithms, we only search for two parameters ($\alpha$ and $T$).
 We note that this procedure is applied between batches.

 Based on pre-defined bounds of $\alpha$ and $T$, we randomly select pairs from these to construct a population list that we will try next.
-More specifically, we draw $T$ from the discrete uniform distribution, i.e, $\mathcal{U}\{T_l,T_u\}$.
+More specifically, we draw $T$ from the discrete uniform distribution, $\mathcal{U}\{T_l,T_u\}$.
 For $\alpha$, we use $10$ to an exponent $e$ that is uniformly sampled from $\mathcal{U}[e_l,e_u]$.

-Based on the number of generations (or evolutions), we first solve for all combinations inside the population; Keep the top half and replace the bottom half.
+Based on the number of generations (or evolutions), we first solve for all combinations inside the population, keep the top half and replace the bottom half.
 The number of evolutions indicate the number of rounds used to update the list of combinations inside the population list.
 Next, we explain the way of replacing the bottom half of combinations that is applied for each round.

-For each combination we want to replace, we perturb a pair from the set of combinations the we want to keep and then clip it to the bounded values.
+For each combination we want to replace, we perturb a pair from the set of combinations we want to keep and then clip it to the bounded values.
 More specifically, for $\alpha$, let $e$ be the exponent from a pair that we will keep in the next round.
 Let $e'$ be the exponent we will include in the next round which is obtained based on a perturbed $e$ as

-For the step size, let $T_0$ be a step size selected from the combinations we will keep in the next round of evolutions which will be used to obtain $T'$.
-Here, $T'$ is the one used to replace a step size from the bottom half of the population set. $T'$ is obtained from $T_0$ as
+For the number of iterations, let $T_0$ be some number selected from the combinations we will keep in the next round which will be used to obtain $T'$.
+Here, $T'$ is the one used to replace some number of steps from the bottom half of the population set. $T'$ is obtained from $T_0$ as

 where $\epsilon' \sim \mathcal{U}(0,1)$, and $\lfloor\cdot\rfloor$ is the integer function.